Cv Joint Care

-Being a critical part of the steering system of the car, the CV joints naturally have special protection put in place.
+Being a critical part of the steering system of the car, the CV joints naturally have special protections put in place.
 Since they’re also located on the bottom of the car and are exposed to dust, dirt, and moisture, a special rubber joint boot covers them up and acts as a shield.
 The joint boots are held in place by two very strong metal clamps.

 As long as the protective boot isn’t damaged, the CV joint inside most likely won’t need any maintenance for a very long time.
 The problem happens when the boot does become damaged.
 You can tell if there’s a crack because there might be grease dripping out of the boot.
 The grease is used to pack the CV joint in tightly and it should be contained by the boot.

 Once any type of structural damage to the boot has occurred, dirt and moisture will be allowed to enter and clog up the joint and the packing grease will escape.
 Due to the lack of grease, the CV joint will soon fail without the proper lubrication and corrosion caused by the foreign elements entering the boot.

 Bigger damage to the CV boot can be easily identified by large grease stains on the inside of the wheel rim.
 Check the drive wheel and on the outside of the boot to see if you can identify any cracks, tears, or rips.